qdraw/starsky/starsky/starsky/clientapp/readme.md

 npm ci
 ```

-The following packages are added:
+The following packages are added and removed

 ```
 npm install --save abortcontroller-polyfill